Policy on the Conduct and Discipline of Registered Student Organizations

 This Policy is a means to strengthen the standards that are expected of RSOs and which expand upon and complement the University’s teaching, research and public service missions.
 The Policy also is a means to provide for an expedient and effective process for handling those situations when the University’s standards of conduct are not upheld.
 While detailed and lengthy, this Policy is a tool that both helps protect the rights of RSOs while making sure those organizations are held accountable to their members, the University community and the community-at-large.

 The Committee on Student Organizations (CSO) is the principal body for implementing and revising this Policy.
-The CSO itself is an appointed body of students, faculty and staff; a majority of the Committee is made up of students.
-Revisions to this Policy are made in consultation with the Director of the Center for Leadership and Involvement (CfLI) and the Dean of Students, and such revisions are subject to approval by the Chancellor.
+The CSO itself is an appointed body of students, faculty, and staff; a majority of the Committee is made up of students.
+Revisions to this Policy are made in consultation with the Director of the Center for Leadership & Involvement (CfLI) and the Dean of Students, and such revisions are subject to approval by the Chancellor.

 The Student Organization Code of Conduct in this Policy applies to all University of Wisconsin-Madison RSOs.
 The disciplinary procedures outlined in Section II apply to all reports alleging Code of Conduct violations.
-Social fraternities and sororities are subject to the regulations listed in this Code of Conduct, the Student Organization Resource and Policy Guide, and the registration requirements and the conduct rules of their governing umbrella groups: Panhellenic Association, National Pan-Hellenic Council, Interfraternity Council or Multicultural Greek Council.
+Social fraternities and sororities are subject to the regulations listed in this Code of Conduct, the Student Organization Resource & Policy Guide, and the registration requirements and the conduct rules of their governing umbrella groups: Panhellenic Association, National Pan-Hellenic Council, Interfraternity Council, or Multicultural Greek Council.

 I. Student Organization Code of Conduct